open-data/docker-og/readme.md

 1. Create the following hosts file entries:
     1. `127.0.0.1 open.local`
     1. `127.0.0.1 mailhog.local`
-    1. `127.0.0.1 ckan.open.local`
-1. Use [mkcert](https://github.com/FiloSottile/mkcert) to make a certificate for nginx(Drupal & CKAN) and solr if you're using Windows with WSL2, makes sure to make the certificates in Powershell running as an Administrator, not within WSL2:
+1. Use [mkcert](https://github.com/FiloSottile/mkcert) to make a certificate for nginx(Drupal) and solr if you're using Windows with WSL2, makes sure to make the certificates in Powershell running as an Administrator, not within WSL2:
-   * nginx(Drupal & CKAN):
+   * nginx(Drupal):
       1. cd inside of the `docker/config/nginx/certs` directory.
-      1. Generate the pem chain: `mkcert -cert-file open.local.pem -key-file open.local-key.pem open.local ckan.open.local`
+      1. Generate the pem chain: `mkcert -cert-file open.local.pem -key-file open.local-key.pem open.local 127.0.0.1 localhost ::5001 ::5000`
    * solr:
       1. cd inside of the `docker/config/solr/certs` directory.
       1. Generate the PKCS12 keystore: `mkcert -pkcs12 -p12-file solr.p12 127.0.0.1 localhost ::1 ::8981 ::8983`